cochlear implants

 An alarming number of Americans – 48 million – report some degree of hearing loss.
 And those figures are likely to skyrocket as the Baby Boomer generation reaches their golden years.
 The good news: People have more options than ever before to improve their hearing – and improve their quality of life, says Laura Brainard, M.D., an ear, nose and throat (ENT) specialist at Henry Ford Health.

-Hearing can be vital to connecting to one’s community of friends and family.
-As hearing fails, many people find their worlds contracting, limiting social engagements, avoiding group activities and even giving up jobs.
-Fortunately, cochlear implants provide people with an alternative.
+Hearing is vital to connection with one’s community of friends and family.
+As hearing fails, many people's worlds contract as they limit social engagements, avoid group activities and even give up jobs.

-While the technology has been around for decades, the technology and surgical techniques have improved dramatically since they were first introduced.
+Fortunately, there are technology solutions, including hearing aids and cochlear implants, which allow people to stay connected to others and fully engaged in life.
+While these options have been around for decades, the technology and surgical techniques have improved dramatically since they were first introduced.
 Initially, there was simply a focus on sound perception, then speech recognition.
 Now, the new frontiers of cochlear implants are hearing preservation and music appreciation.

-Here, Dr. Brainard answers a few frequently asked questions about the technology – including what’s required to help you hear more naturally.
+Here, Dr. Brainard answers a few frequently asked questions about cochlear implant technology – including what’s required to help you hear more naturally.

 Q: What is a cochlear implant?